SignalK/specification/gitbook-docs/security.md

 }
 ```

-### Providing authorization to the server in subsquent requests
+### Providing authorization to the server in subsequent requests

 #### Web based clients